JimDesu/basis-lang/spec.md

 \quad \text{(FexprType)}
 $$

-**Buffer-backed and fixed-size buffer-backed predicates.** $[N]\tau$ requires $\tau$ to be fixed-size buffer-backed; a record-field, union-candidate, or domain-parent declaration also requires fixed-size buffer-backed:
+**Buffer-backed and fixed-size buffer-backed predicates.** `[N]τ` requires `τ` to be fixed-size buffer-backed; a record-field, union-candidate, or domain-parent declaration also requires fixed-size buffer-backed:

 $$
 \frac{\begin{array}{c}